 If your lesions have formed tunnels—inflamed areas under your skin connecting the nodules—your doctor will probably recommend surgery to remove the damaged tissue.
 What kind of procedure you have, though, depends on the stage of the disease.

 For moderate cases (a single tunnel in one affected area ), your provider performs a procedure called deroofing, an in-office procedure.
-You’ll be given a local anesthetic (a numbing cream followed by an injection) and then the doctor will open up the tunnel to scrape out the white, jelly-like material made up of white blood cells, bacteria, and tissue.
+You’ll be given a local anesthetic or topical anesthetic (sometimes a numbing cream followed by an injection) and then the doctor will open up the tunnel to scrape out the deep-red, jelly-like material made up of white blood cells, bacteria, and tissue.
 As the tunnel heals, it closes up and forms a scar, preventing nodules from erupting there again, at least in the majority of cases.

 For multiple, interconnected tunnels in patients who have a severe case that’s not improving with medication, doctors use a laser or scalpel to remove skin, hair follicles, and oil glands from these tunnels.
 This is a bigger operation, requiring general anesthesia and sometimes a hospital stay.

 After the operation, the wound is either closed with stitches or skin grafts or left to heal on its own, with dressings and ointments.
 About half of all HS patients find that the outbreaks no longer occur in those areas operated on—even though they may have outbreaks in other places.
 But even better, the pain level from the active lesions will go down from nine or 10 to a two or three.